Parunthu: Plot

 Blade Purushottaman, nicknamed Parunthu Purushu for the way he preys on his targets, is a heartless financier.
 His rude and insulting ways of talking to people who owe him money have hurt many people.

-Vinayan a young youth joins Parunthu Purushu to fight against Kallayi Azeez, who is Purushu's rival from childhood for his family needs.
+Vinayan, a young youth joins Purushu to fight against Kallayi Azeez, who is Purushu's rival from childhood for his family needs.

-Once Parunthu spoils the betrothal ceremony of Rakhi, the daughter of a Gujarati businessman Hemanth Bhai, who owes Parunthu a large sum.
+Once Purushu spoils the betrothal ceremony of Rakhi, the daughter of a Gujarati businessman Hemanth Bhai, who owes Purushu a large sum.
 After the death of Hemanth Bhai, Rakhi takes money from Azeez.
 But for Azeez it was a trap and he wants more than money in return.

-Later, Azeez sends a gunda to attack Purushu and brings him close to death.
-He is saved by Rekha and Vinayan.
+Later, Azeez sends his henchman Prabhakaran to attack Purushu and brings him close to death.
+He is saved by Rakhi's sister Bhuvana and Vinayan.
 This changes Purushu and he decides to be a good man from then.
 The rest of the movie is about whether the people can accept him in his new character.